American Catholics Must Stand Up to This Dictatorship of Lies

 His words could not be more applicable to Trump-Vance’s America in 2026.
 In a dictatorship of relativism, there is no objective truth — only narratives that serve those in power.
 Right now, our government asks us to abandon the objective reality we saw with our own two eyes in favor of a convenient fiction that protects its own ego and agenda.

-Federal officials seem to believe they can shape truth to their will, like Pontius Pilate sneering “Truth?
-What is truth?” to Jesus before condemning to death.
+Federal officials seem to believe they can shape truth to their will.
 This cynical disregard for truth — the willingness to say two plus two is five if it protects authority — is a hallmark of authoritarian regimes.

 It calls to mind George Orwell’s 1984: “The Party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command.”